timofeysie/heroes2/README.md

 5. [End-to-end (E2E) Tests](#end-to-end)

 ## <a name="development">Development</a>
-This is a quick reference of command used to develop the app.
+This is a quick reference of commands used to develop the app.

 * `$ npm start` - Start the lite server for development.
 * `$ node server.js` - Start the NodeJS server for production environment and serving the API.